Modprobe: Features

 The modprobe program has more configuration features than other similar utilities.
-It is possible to define module aliases allowing for some automatic loading of modules.
-When the kernel requires a module, it actually runs modprobe to request it; however, the kernel has a description of only some module properties (for example, a device major number, or the number of a network protocol), and modprobe does the job of translating that to an actual module name via aliases.
+It is possible to define module aliases, allowing for some automatic loading of modules.
+When the kernel requires a module, it actually runs modprobe to request it; however, the kernel has a description of only some module properties (for example, a device major number or the number of a network protocol), and modprobe does the job of translating that to an actual module name via aliases.

 The program also has the ability to run programs before or after loading or unloading a given module.
-For example, setting the mixer right after loading a sound card module, or uploading the firmware to a device immediately prior to enabling it.
+For example, setting the mixer right after loading a sound card module, or uploading the firmware to a device immediately before enabling it.
 Although these actions must be implemented by external programs, modprobe synchronizes their execution with module loading/unloading.

 Blacklist

 There are cases where two or more modules both support the same devices, or a module invalidly claims to support a device: the blacklist keyword indicates that all of a particular module's internal aliases are to be ignored.

 There are a couple of ways to blacklist a module, and depending on the method used to load it depends on where this is configured.

-There are two ways to blacklist a module using modprobe, employing the modprobe.conf system, the first is to use its blacklisting system in /etc/modprobe.d/.
+There are two ways to blacklist a module using modprobe: employing the modprobe.conf system, the first is to use its blacklisting system in /etc/modprobe.d/.
 Any filename ending with .conf can be used: